mike99mac/ovos-tools/README.md

 - Start Minimy and use it!

 ## Acquire the hardware
-The recommended hardware is a Raspberry Pi (RasPi) 4B with 4 or 8 GB of memory.
+The recommended hardware is a Raspberry Pi (RasPi) 4B, or 400 with 4 or 8 GB of memory.
 The RasPi 5 is now available and is more powerful and hopefully easier to procure than the 4 was.

-A Rasberry Pi 400 is another option.
-It allows the CPU to be *offboard* which frees up space onboard to house batteries.
-The CPUs also run a lot cooler due to the massive heat sink.

 For a microphone, a flat, disk type with a mute/unmute switch for visible privacy is recommended.
 Don't use a cheap one.
 It is best to move the microphone away from the speakers and closer to the center of the room.

 You can start with just about any speaker(s) with a 3.5mm jack that will plug into the RasPi.
-I could start writing about DAC HATs and audio quality, but that's outside the scope of this document.
+A *DAC HAT* plugged on top of the RasPi will greatly improve audio quality.

 ## Flash Linux to a memory device
 The RasPi boots from a micro-SD card that plugs into its underside.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and copy a Linux distribution to it.